PrairieLearn/PrairieLearn/docs/faq.md

 Questions can specify the `showCorrectAnswer: false` property in `info.json` to hide the correct answer box entirely.
 For more information on this option, see [the documentation for question info.json files](question.md#question-infojson).

 For more granular control, some elements in PL have their own options for specifying whether to hide individual correct answers (for example, `pl-checkbox` has a `hide-answer-panel` attribute).
 Not all element types offer this as an attribute (e.g., `pl-multiple-choice` currently does not).
-However, to hide the correct answer for any kind of element, you can surround the particular graded pl-element with `pl-hide-in-panel` in the `question.html` file.
+However, to hide the correct answer for any kind of element, you can surround the particular graded pl-element with `pl-hide-in-panel` in the `question.html` or `question.md` file.

 For example: